Terrub/Fisher/README.md

 -- INSTALLATION --

-1. Download all the files inside the Fisher folder and remember the location.
+1. Download the files: Fisher.lua and Fisher.toc and remember the location.
 (Desktop will work)
 2. Create a new folder called "Fisher" inside the /Interface/AddOns/ folder of your client.
 3. Put all the files from step 1 inside the /Interface/AddOns/Fisher folder
 4. Load up the client and check for the addon.